jvaltin/BitBox_v2_workshop/README.md

 ## Step 3: Flash the device

-**Attention docker users on OSX:**

-Since docker cannot run with privileged mode under OSX, you need to switch to your host system and flash the firmware from there.
-To do so, download and install the JLink software from [here](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack).

 To flash the device, use the `JLinkExe` command and enter the following when requested:

 ```